jsanti1975on/AttemptingToResetPasswordOnDomain-WIP-/home-lab-email-issue.md

 ### Using Compatibility Features:
 - Learn how Compatibility Mode emulates older environments for legacy applications.
-- Recognize limit ations of modern systems in supporting legacy software.
+- Recognize limitations of modern systems in supporting legacy software.

 ### Configuring a Controlled Lab:
 - Isolate legacy systems on VLANs to prevent compatibility issues with modern standards.